Live Music in the Duddon Valley

 After responding to an appeal from Phil Beer's website asking for smaller venues, especially northern ones, we were delighted he accepted an offer to play at the hall in May 2012.
 This promoted interest from other agents and artists, which has developed into regular concerts at two monthly intervals.

 Music in Ulpha is a "not for profit" venture.
-Initially, proceeds were used for setup costs and now provide for ongoing equipment and support for further "performance" activities within the community.
-Ooccasionally we will subsidise ticket costs to showcase a higher calibre of artist.
+Initially, proceeds were used for setup costs and now provide for ongoing equipment and consumables.
+Ooccasionally we will subsidise ticket costs to showcase a more recognised or international artist.

 We hope that the concerts will provide the community with an opportunity to get together at regular intervals with age being no barrier, (quite a feat in this day and age!), in a much more close up and intimate way than the large concert scenario.